 Oregon is home to some of the world's most productive forests.
 From the dense Douglas-fir forests of the Willamette Valley and Coast Range to the high desert Ponderosa Pine stands in the Cascades and Blue Mountains, Oregon offers a wealth of forest resources.
 In fact, forests cover over 30.5 million acres of Oregon, almost half of the state.
+Read more about conifers in Oregon.

 Other forest landowners and managers in Oregon include: